Different Types of Adoption

 Quite frankly, some states and counties do a better job at choosing children to place in foster-to-adopt families than others.
 Some make every effort to only choose those children where there is a good likelihood that family reunification will not be successful, while others do not make this effort.
 Though most families I talk with have successfully adopted through foster to adopt, there are situations where the child or siblings they were fostering to adopt were returned to either the birth parents or extended family.

 For a more detailed explanation of the factors to consider in choosing between international and domestic adoption, look at the adoption country charts at CreatingaFamily.com.
-In addition, we have had a number of Creating a Family radio shows on adopting from the foster care system and on domestic birth parent relinquishment adoptions.
-Check out the following:

 See More: Adoption